NASA-AMMOS/Landform/Web/docs/SETUP.md

 1. Version Label: VERSION
 1. Deploy - it takes a few minutes

 Once the server is deployed it will be live.
 To shut it down, either terminate the corresponding Elastic Beanstalk environment or set its autoscale group to max 0 instances.
-The latter may be more convenient because terminating the enviornment seems to loose its configuration.
+The latter may be more convenient because terminating the environment seems to loose its configuration.
 One way to reduce the autoscale group to 0 instances is to us the Python `eb` command line tool.
 Using Python 3:

     pip install awsebcli
     eb scale 0 ENVIRONMENT --profile=PROFILE